It’s on us as leaders and human resources professionals to do everything possible to take advantage of our internal talent pools.

 If you don’t have an HR tech solution capable of assisting, there’s nothing wrong with leaning on Excel, PowerPoint, or another simple solution to document this critical information.

-One of the prevalent tools used to support the talent review is the 9 box.
+One of the prevalent tools used to support the Talent Review is the 9 box.
 This simple but effective tool provides a neat framework to rate colleagues based on their performance and potential.
-This creates a common language for your leaders to leverage when calibrating their teams.

-Once your process has been defined, it’s essential that you clearly communicate this out to all leaders who will contribute to the process.
+Once your process has been defined, it’s essential that you clearly communicate this to all leaders who will contribute to the process.

 Remember, talent review should be business leader owned, HR facilitated.
 This means it’s critical that you educate your leaders on the process, the frequency of the review, key definitions, etc. so that they can take ownership.